texasdave2/chatroom/README.md

 Once the application is running, you can access the following endpoints in your browser:

   - **User Interface**: Navigate to `http://localhost:8100` to access the main chatroom.
-Enter a username and a chatroom name to start.
+Select the room you want.
+The default room is "room1".
+Click JOIN and then enter a username and send a message to start.
-  - **LLM assistant:** simply type `@assistant` and your query to access the LLM directly.
+  - **LLM assistant:** simply type `@assistant` and your query to access the LLM directly in the chat.
   - **Admin Panel**: Navigate to `http://localhost:8100/admin` to access the administrator dashboard.
-Here you can see live metrics and send broadcast messages.
+Here you can see live metrics and send broadcast messages to all users in all rooms.

 **Project Structure**